 A few weeks ago, FreightWaves hosted its first virtual conference, FreightWaves LIVE @HOME.
-The event consisted of content that ran from 9:00 a.m. to 5:00 p.m.
+The event consisted of content that ran from 9 a.m. to 5 p.m.
 EDT for three days.
 The content consisted of 85 video presentations and 200 commercials.
-During the three-day event, there were more than 90,000 unique visitors, 250,000 video streamed sessions, and 5 million minutes of content viewed by the audience.
+During the event, there were more than 90,000 unique visitors, 250,000 video-streamed sessions and 5 million minutes of content viewed by the audience.
 We also had a Slack channel that had almost 2,000 registered members actively engaging throughout the event.

-After the show, I received a number of inquiries from others asking what platform we chose, how we executed it, and any other suggestions.
-We even received requests from companies and associations that wanted FreightWaves to produce their virtual event.
+After the show, I received a number of inquiries from others asking what platform we chose, how we executed it and for any other suggestions.
+We even received requests from companies and associations that wanted FreightWaves to produce their virtual events.

 The first thing we learned is that a virtual event experience will not be the same as an in-person event.
 This seems obvious, but I know a lot of event planners have stressed about that.
 In reality, the two experiences are very different, so approach them that way.

 Sessions should be shorter than what you expect for an in-person session.
-People have a shorter attention span virtually than they do in-person, so keep the content more concise.
-We would try to go for less than 20 minutes for many of our talks, but occasionally ran over 30 minutes.
-None of the video content was more than 35 minutes long per session.
+People have a shorter attention span virtually than they do in person, so keep the content more concise.
+We aimed to go less than 20 minutes for many of our talks but occasionally ran over 30 minutes.
+None of the video content was more than 35 minutes per session.

 We had commercials that ran about 30 seconds to a minute each.
-We would run 4 to 5 per break.
-For sponsors, this gave them a chance to talk about their product in a quick format.
+We would run four or five per break.
+This gave sponsors a chance to talk about their products in a quick format.
 For the viewer, this provided a natural transition between topics.
-Effectively it was a book-end.
-On surveys, we discovered that the commercials were one of the highest ranked elements of the production.
-The content was relevant (pulled from our event sponsors) and provided a quick hit overview of their technology, brand, or service.
+Effectively it was a bookend.
+On surveys, we discovered that the commercials were one of the highest-ranked elements of the production.
+The content was relevant (pulled from our event sponsors) and provided a quick-hit overview of their technology, brand or service.
 We had more than one person comment about how it reminded them of the Super Bowl.
-In their words, “come for the game, stay for the commercials.”
+In their words, “Come for the game, stay for the commercials.”

 At FreightWaves, we treated the three days as if we were a broadcast cable network.
-We wanted to make sure that the audience was able to get the highest quality content, delivered to them with the highest production quality.
+We wanted to make sure that the audience was able to get the highest-quality content, delivered with the highest production quality.
 In fact, we were so particular about it, we ended up using many of the same technology and processes that are involved in broadcast TV.

 We pre-recorded many of our talks.
 This was key for us.
 We wanted to eliminate all of the technical issues that are normal in same-day broadcasts.
 We have the benefit of a large in-person studio/newsroom, so we were able to get some of the interviews between a moderator and a speaker recorded from our news desk.
-For other sessions, we had talks between two parties at their homes recorded.
+For other sessions, we recorded talks between two parties at their homes.

 We knew that we were trading off some of the impromptu elements of our event by having the videos pre-produced, but we were comfortable with that knowing we had great speakers and that video, audio and production quality were the most important things to keep the audience engaged.

 We did have a few talks that included both live and recorded elements.
-We pre-recorded opening statements and speeches and then went to a live video Q&A. We did this because if something technical happened, the primary part of their talk was already recorded.
-After the pre-recorded portion was streamed, we brought the speaker into a live video Q&A. This took coordination between our studio producers, the speaker and a moderator who was in the studio.
+We pre-recorded opening statements and speeches and then went to a live video Q&A. We did this because if some technical glitch happened, the primary part of the talk was already recorded.
+After the pre-recorded portion was streamed, we brought the speaker into a live video Q&A. This took coordination among our studio producers, the speaker and a moderator who was in the studio.

 Lighting is also very important.
 Poor lighting on speakers will make their video feel underproduced or create distractions for the viewers.
 In the studio, we have an entire lighting setup on rafters that can be controlled remotely.
-For the videos of remote contributors, we recommended special lighting that can enhance their space.
-There are a number of companies that offer lights specific for desktop video recording and video blogging.
+For the videos of remote contributors, we recommend special lighting that can enhance their space.
+A number of companies offer lights specific for desktop video recording and video blogging.
 These are more than sufficient to enhance the on-camera lighting.
-As a producer, you may have to work with the remote user to help them get the lighting correct and to eliminate shadows.
+As a producer, you may have to work with remote users to help them get the lighting correct and to eliminate shadows.

 Audio is your most important variable.
 If you have to prioritize in terms of importance, focus on audio quality and don’t skimp.
 In a remote conference, the types of audio output will vary between participants.
-Some will have high quality audio speakers, while others will use the cheapest set of headphones on the market.
-But if the audio quality is poor when recording, it will sound even worse on higher quality audio speakers.
-To avoid most audio problems, we recommend that your remote speakers use a high quality external microphone when filming.
+Some will have high-quality audio speakers, whereas others will use the cheapest set of headphones on the market.
+But if the audio quality is poor when recording, it will sound even worse on higher-quality audio speakers.
+To avoid most audio problems, we recommend that your remote speakers use a high-quality external microphone when filming.
 Don’t use the default computer audio microphone; it will sound horrible.
-Also, make sure to remind speakers to record in an area that doesn’t have a lot of echos or external noise.
+Also, make sure to remind speakers to record in an area that doesn’t have a lot of echoes or external noise.

 You will want to offer some sort of chat experience to go along with content.
 We looked at several options for networking and ultimately chose a Slack channel as our platform.
 The setup was clean and most of the audience had some exposure to Slack before, so we felt comfortable with something off the shelf.

-Last, the biggest thing that your audience will crave is some level of engagement in the programming beyond chat.
+Last, the biggest thing your audience will crave is some level of engagement in the programming beyond chat.
 Bring them into the experience by having a moderator who can actively engage them in the event.
-For us, we are fortunate to have professional TV and radio talents on staff that can bring the audience into the discussion.
+FreightWaves is fortunate to have professional TV and radio talents on staff who can bring the audience into the discussion.
 What I mean by that is they are actively reading the comments from the Slack channel and talking about what they saw during the live event.
 For me, this feels a lot like a half-time show during a broadcast event.
-Our moderators would share their thoughts and observations about the talks on the day of the event.
+Our moderators share their thoughts and observations about the talks on the day of the event.
 This part has to be live.
 Otherwise, the audience won’t have an opportunity to participate and will feel left out.

 Most people assume that virtual events are easier to pull off than in-person events.
-While that is true if you only did a Zoom event that should be marketed as a webinar, if you want a highly professional virtual experience, you need to produce it like a TV program and that takes work.
+While that is true if you only do a Zoom event that should be marketed as a webinar, if you want a highly professional virtual experience, you need to produce it like a TV program, and that takes work.

 For budgeting purposes, we spent over $300,000 for the equipment and production platform we used.
-We also had a team of 8 full-time production resources and about 15 on-camera talents that participated in the hosting or moderating of our live event.
-We estimated our budget all-in was over $500,000 for the three-day event.
+We also had a team of eight full-time production workers and about 15 on-camera talents who participated in the hosting or moderating of our live event.
+We estimate our budget altogether was over $500,000 for the three-day event.
 While this seems like a great deal of money, it is far cheaper than doing an in-person event at a convention center which can run close to $2 million.